 Freemium :

 In the freemium model, businesses can access basic features for free.
 Advanced features, additional storage, or premium support often come with a paid subscription.
-This model allows businesses to test the software before committing to a paid plan.
+This model allows businesses to test the software before fully committing to a paid plan.
 Slack and Dropbox are examples of SaaS companies that use the freemium model.

 Tiered Pricing :